dtedesco1/dted.github.io/oss.md

 Don't forget to celebrate your first merge!

 ^[Git SCM intro to rebasing](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) and some tutorials: [1](https://github.com/openedx/edx-platform/wiki/How-to-Rebase-a-Pull-Request), [2](https://www.digitalocean.com/community/tutorials/how-to-rebase-and-update-a-pull-request), [3](https://anavarre.net/how-to-rebase-a-github-pull-request/).
-Zip file***
+Emergency safety:  If you're worried about messing things up, just store a zip file of your repo that you can restore anytime.